Costa Rica hero image

 • Fundraising support: donor gifting (coffee, chocolate), storytelling coaching, generosity prompts, and post-trip follow-up templates

-• Safety: hurricane and rain monitoring, medical contacts, safe water/food protocols, and emergency contingency plans
+• Safety: weather monitoring, medical contacts, safe water and food protocols, and emergency contingency plans

 Talk with us to design your Costa Rica ministry itinerary, or add Costa Rica to your request at the lead form.